ACG School Jakarta

 ACG School Jakarta is an independent co-educational international school in South Jakarta, Indonesia.
 The school was established in 2004, and is a school for children from 3 to 17 years of age.
-Currently it has 500 students from 42 different nationalities and is owned by the Academic Colleges Group based in New Zealand.
-Academic Colleges Group owns a total of seven schools in New Zealand and also schools in Vietnam and Indonesia and has over 6000 students and 600 teaching staff from 40 countries.
+Currently it has 300 students from 35 different nationalities and is part of the family of ACG Schools based in New Zealand.

+The school is currently owned and operated by Inspired Education Group, an international provider of for-profit schools.

 History

 ACG School Jakarta was founded in 2004 and has grown rapidly.
 Since May 2010 ACG School Jakarta has been an IB World School and offers the IB Primary Years Programme (PYP).
 From August 2017 ACG School Jakarta also be offering the IB Diploma Programme (IBDP).

 Campus

 A new purpose built campus was opened in 2012 to provide quality educational facilities for the roll of 500 students,.
 The new buildings include 24 new classrooms as well as 2 science laboratories, a technology centre, music and arts rooms and a large modern canteen complete with a multi-purpose sports centre and auditorium.

-A full-sized junior soccer field with a surrounding athletic track and a large covered multi-purpose court will also be part of the new campus.
+Sports facilities include a swimming pool, a multi-purpose gymnasium, paddle courts, a multi-sports covered court and a junior soccer field, providing numerous sporting and recreational opportunities for students across all levels.